middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 * buildings identified in the "Prohibited Buildings" section.
 * a work location that is off-campus, seasonal, temporary, or otherwise not based year-round on the Vermont College campus e.g., Language Schools.

-**Shared Offices.** With supervisor/department chair/VP approval, two employees who share a single private office may each register a dog.
+**Shared Offices.** With Supervisor (Vice-President, Dean, Dept. Chair, etc.) approval, two employees who share a single private office may each register a dog.
 However, only one dog may be present in the office at any given time.

 #### b.
 Prohibited Buildings (this list is subject to change at any time)